aspose-total/Aspose.Total-Products/total/en/cpp/conversion/potm-to-markdown/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to MARKDOWN via C++ or Online App" h2="POTM  to MARKDOWN File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert POTM to MARKDOWN?</h2>

+MARKDOWN is a lightweight markup language that is used to format plain text documents.
+It is widely used for writing on the web, and is the preferred format for many online content management systems.
+It is also used for creating documents for print, such as books, magazines, and newspapers.
+POTM is a presentation file format used by Microsoft PowerPoint.
+It is used to store presentations created in PowerPoint.
+Converting POTM to MARKDOWN allows users to create documents that are easier to read and share.

+<h2>How Aspose.Total Helps for POTM to MARKDOWN Conversion?</h2>

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POTM file to MARKDOWN within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to MARKDOWN.
+Aspose.Total for C++ is a suite of APIs that enables developers to create, edit, and convert documents within C++ applications.
+It includes APIs for working with Microsoft Office documents, PDFs, images, and other file formats.
+With Aspose.Total for C++, developers can easily convert POTM to MARKDOWN within C++ applications in two simple steps.
+Firstly, by using Aspose.Slides for C++, developers can export POTM to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, developers can convert HTML to MARKDOWN.
+Aspose.Total for C++ is a comprehensive suite of APIs that makes it easy to work with documents within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}